High Holy Days

 Our New High Holy Days Prayerbooks

 This year we will be praying our new liturgy that we began developing in 2020 rather than using our traditional machzor, Gates of Repentance.
-This year, for the first time, we have assembled all of our new liturgy into a single volume: Netivot Teshuvah – Paths of Repentance.
-This is the first full edition of our new machzor and we are excited to share it with you this year.
+Beginning in 2023, we have assembled all of our new liturgy into a single volume: Netivot Teshuvah – Paths of Repentance.
+This is the first full edition of our new machzor and we are excited to share it with you again this year.
 We will have copies to use for everyone who attends in-person.
 If you will be attending via live stream, we have a limited number of copies that you can pick up from Solel.
 You can also download your own soft copies on our High Holy Days Downloads page.

 Solel’s High Holy Day Services & Programs